 Be honest: How many Philly cheesesteaks were eaten in pursuit of your recipe for it in the book?

 Fewer than you think.
 I actually ate more of them when I was writing about cheesesteaks for Serious Eats several years ago!

-What’s the weirdest thing you ate while doing research for this book?
+What's the most unexpected thing you ate while doing research for this book?

 Scrapple.
-It’s not really that weird—it is quintessentially Pennsylvanian—but it’s not something I eat on even an occasional basis, so to me it feels “weird.”
+It's not really that unexpected—it is quintessentially Pennsylvanian—but it's not something I eat on even an occasional basis.
 It was also one of the hardest things to photograph.